 Portland, OR 97239

-Full time clinical fellowships (2) are being offered at the NW Center for voice and Swallowing, Otolaryngology / Head & Neck Surgery at OHSU.
+Full-time clinical fellowships (2) are being offered at the NW Center for Voice and Swallowing, Otolaryngology-Head and Neck Surgery of Oregon Health & Science University in Portland, Oregon.
 The primary purpose of the program is to train professionals in the areas of voice and swallowing disorders.
-Training in direct patient care to patients (adult and pediatric) with voice disorders, alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer, and adult dysphagia.
+Training in direct patient care to patients (adult and pediatric) with voice disorders; alaryngeal voice restoration, speech and swallowing disorders after head and neck cancer and adult dysphagia.

 Training program description for Speech-Language Pathology

-Applicants should submit: 1) a letter of intent including background and areas of interest, and 2) a resume including at least two references qualified to comment on the status and performance of the applicant.
-Applications are due by March 31, 2014.
+Applicants should submit 1) a letter of intent including background and areas of interest, 2) a resume/CV 3) three letters of reference qualified to comment on the status of the applicant and 4) a sample of writing (term/research paper, article, thesis, etc.).
+Applications due by March 31, 2016.

-The stipend for 2014-15 is 35K per annum in addition to health benefits.
+The stipend for 2016-17 is 43K per annum in addition to health benefits.
 This is a 12 month appointment.
-The beginning date for the fellowship is the first week of September.
+The beginning date for the fellowship is August 29, 2016 and it ends August 25, 2017.

 Donna J Graville, PhD, CCC-SLP